 As trees go, this will be a small one in your landscaping for quite some time, assuming you buy a young sapling.
 It is a slow grower.
-So even though it may eventually attain a height of 25-30 feet (although it grows considerably taller in its native habitat) with a spread of about 15-20 feet, expect it to remain a much smaller specimen for many years.
+So even though it may eventually attain a height of 25 to 30 feet (although it grows considerably taller in its native habitat) with a spread of about 15 to 20 feet, expect it to remain a much smaller specimen for many years.

-The needles are thick, dark green and glossy.
-They can attain a length of about 5 inches.
-Their color may change somewhat in winter; mine acquire a little bit of yellow in them but remain attractive.
+The needles are thick, dark green, and glossy.
+They can attain a length of about five inches.
+Their color may change somewhat in the winter.

 Planting Zones, Sun and Soil Requirements

 Japanese umbrella pine trees are indigenous to Japan.
 According to PlantExplorers.com, it is "one of the five sacred trees from Japan's Kiso forest."
-In terms of the USDA map, they grow best in planting zones 5-8.
+In terms of the USDA map, they grow best in planting zones 5 through 8.

 The growing recommendations for this tree are full sun and an evenly moist but well-drained soil.
 A loamy soil enriched with humus is probably the ideal.
-In terms of soil pH, it should be on the acidic side.
+Regarding soil pH, it should be on the acidic side.